choldgraf/textbook/_chapters/08/1/Applying_a_Function_to_a_Column.md

 ---
-interact_link: notebooks/08/1/Applying_a_Function_to_a_Column.ipynb
+interact_link: chapters/08/1/Applying_a_Function_to_a_Column.ipynb
-title: '8.1 Applying Functions to Columns'
+title: 'Applying Functions to Columns'
-permalink: 'chapters/08/1/Applying_a_Function_to_a_Column'
+permalink: '/chapters/08/1/Applying_a_Function_to_a_Column'
-previouschapter:
+prev_page:
-  url: chapters/08/Functions_and_Tables
+  url: /chapters/08/Functions_and_Tables
-  title: '8.
-Functions and Tables'
+  title: 'Functions and Tables'
-nextchapter:
+next_page:
-  url: chapters/08/2/Classifying_by_One_Variable
+  url: /chapters/08/2/Classifying_by_One_Variable
-  title: '8.2 Classifying by One Variable'
+  title: 'Classifying by One Variable'
-redirect_from:
-  - 'chapters/08/1/applying-a-function-to-a-column'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Applying a Function to a Column

 We have seen many examples of creating new columns of tables by applying functions to existing columns or to other arrays.
 All of those functions took arrays as their arguments.
 But frequently we will want to convert the entries in a column by a function that doesn't take an array as its argument.
 For example, it might take just one number as its argument, as in the function `cut_off_at_100` defined below.

 {:.input_area}